davedoesdev/mqlobber/README.md

 > `message` event

-Emitted by a `MQlobberServer` object when its `QlobberFSQ` object passes it a message published to a topic its peer `MQlobberClient` object has subscribed to.
+Emitted by a `MQlobberServer` object when its `QlobberFSQ` object passes it a message published to a topic to which its peer `MQlobberClient` object has subscribed.

 If there are no listeners on this event, the default action is to call `stream.pipe(multiplex())`.